CoEDL/react-learn/redux-toy/README.md

 # Redux toy app

-Install redux and react-redux

 Redux is a one-way flow of data.
 Actions are dispatched to the reducer, which returns a new state.
 The state is made available to the app components by the store.

+## To run this app

+1. Download or `git clone` the parent `react-learn` repository.
+2. Get into this `redux-toy` directory
+3. Run `yarn start`

+## How to build this into a new app.
 Make three files
 src/redux/actions.js
 src/redux/reducer.js
 src/redux/store.js

 In actions.js, export the actions that the reducer will respond to.
 They have an action.type and optional other properties, ag action.payload or action.id

 ```
 export const changeName = name => {